How can I make crawls faster?

 Out of the box, the Site Search Crawler will crawl and index most websites with great speed.
-But depending on how the website is configured, one might run into snags that require custom configurations or troubleshooting.

 For the fastest, most concise, and efficient crawl, you can use a sitemap.

 A sitemap is what it sounds like: a map of a website.

 You may already have one, or can create one with minimal effort.

 A sitemap is etched in eXtensible Markup Language (XML) and appears like this:

 <urlset> <url> <loc> https://swiftype.com/documentation/site-search/ </loc> </url> <url> <loc> https://swiftype.com/documentation/site-search/guides/search-optimization </loc> </url> </urlset>